 There are various ways you can avoid, or at least reduce ATM fees.

-While Krungsri Bank charges ฿220 (~£5.10) per withdrawal,⁶ it has a higher daily withdrawal limit - ฿30000 (~£700).
+While Krungsri Bank charges ฿200 per withdrawal, it has a higher daily withdrawal limit - ฿30000.
 Use this to your advantage by making one large withdrawal instead of several smaller ones.

-While not ideal, using a human bank teller can avoid the Thai ATM fee completely.
+While not ideal, using a human bank teller avoids the Thai ATM fee completely.
 There’s also the added benefit of no withdrawal limit, which means you can get as much money as you need in one transaction.

 Some cards may be cheaper to use abroad.
-If you own more than one card, check your bank’s fee structure to find out which one has the most favourable terms.
+If you own more than one card, check your bank’s fee structure to find out which one has the most favorable terms.

 It’s usually better to use a debit card rather than a credit card.
 Credit card companies treat withdrawals as cash advances.
 They often have higher per transaction fees than debit cards and will also attract interest.

-ATM fees for withdrawals made with a Thai bank card are significantly cheaper than those made with a foreign bank card, or even free.⁷ Because you’re using a local card after opening a bank account in Thailand, you’ll also avoid any foreign transaction fees levied by your home bank.
+ATM fees for withdrawals made with a Thai bank card are significantly cheaper than those made with a foreign bank card (about ฿10 to ฿20).
+Because you’re using a local card, you’ll also avoid any foreign transaction fees levied by your home bank.

-Some ATMs may offer you a ‘service’ of being charged in your pounds.
+Some ATMs may offer you a ‘service’ of being charged in your home currency.
 While you may feel relieved to see the figures on terms you’re more familiar with, it’s always best to decline this option.
 Being charged in the local currency helps you avoid hidden ATM rip-offs by giving you the best possible exchange rate.
-Choosing to see the transaction shown in British pounds gives the ATM permission to give you an arbitrary (generally much more unfavourable) exchange rate for your withdrawal.
+Choosing to see the transaction shown in your home currency gives the ATM permission to give you an arbitrary (generally much more unfavorable) exchange rate for your withdraw.

 Thailand is a hotbed for tourists from abroad.
 If you’re traveling from the US, Britain, or Australia, there are usually no compulsory vaccinations required...